mshojaei77/Widgetopia/README.md

 Make your browser's new tab page useful and beautiful with customizable widgets!

-## What is Widgetopia?

-Widgetopia replaces Chrome's default new tab page with a personalized dashboard that includes:

-- ⏰ **Clock Widget** - Never lose track of time
-- 🌤️ **Weather Widget** - See the current weather at a glance
-- ✅ **Todo List** - Keep track of your tasks where you'll actually see them
-- 🔗 **Quick Links** - One-click access to your favorite websites

 ## How to Install

 Currently, Widgetopia is under development and not yet available in the Chrome Web Store.
 To try it out: